quackbarc/garyc-sketch-tweaks/README.md

 ### Personal tweaks

 * There's a nice little interface for userscript preferences (found in the gallery).
-* Thumbnails can be shown in different qualities: default (100%), downscaled (40%), rasterized (20.1%) and the old default (20%).
+* Pressing `right` in the gallery when no sketch is open shows the latest sketch.
-* Pressing left/right in the gallery without the viewer sketch open will show the latest sketch.
+* Gallery thumbnails can be shown in different qualities: default, downscaled, rasterized, and the old default.
 * Gallery dims out when viewing sketches.
 Gary commented this out in his code and I thought it looked nice.
 * Gallery viewer has a box shadow so it visually stands out.
 * Gallery viewer buttons also dim out when hovered.
 The close and save buttons now have a pointer too.